Power For Today

 Power for Today was launched in January of 1955, just five months after that gathering discussed the possibility.
 M. Norvel and Helen Young were listed as founding editors.
 In that first issue, the devotional article for January 1 was written by J.P.
 Sanders.
 In that article, Our Faith is Certain, he sounded the theme which has guided the tone of the magazine for fifty years: “As Christians we can rest in the confidence that we know . . .
 Jesus and we can stake our lives and our eternal destiny on the truth revealed through him.”

-Since that first issue, 18,250 articles have been written by around 8,500 different people, some of them ministers of the gospel and including Christian men and women from all walks of life.
+Since that first issue, over 24,000 articles have been written by around 8,500 different people, some of them ministers of the gospel and including Christian men and women from all walks of life.
 It is historically significant that the first article by a woman printed in this magazine for a general readership was Helen Young’s in April, 1955.
 The second was by Della Pack in July of that same year; the magazine has given spiritual voice to countless people who shared their life experiences and insights in the context of scripture, bringing Christ into the mornings and evenings of Christians around the world.

-Power for Today is read by individual subscribers, and those whose churches subscribe to bundles distributed to their members, in 51 states and 11 countries outside the United States.
+Power for Today is read by individual subscribers, and those whose churches subscribe to bundles distributed to their members, in 50 states and 11 countries outside the United States.

 POWER FOR TODAY’S FORMAT